 Againe she stricken was with sore affright,

-And for his safetie gan deuoutlydevoutly pray;
+And for his safetie gan deuoutly pray;

-The ioyousjoyous day gan early to appeare,
+The ioyous day gan early to appeare,

-And fayre Aurora from theher deawy bed
+And fayre Aurora from the deawy bed

 Of aged Tithone gan her selfe to reare,